daniall33/DTQ94.github.io/README.md

 Project 1: [Credit Score Prediction: Identifying Potential Defaulters](https://github.com/dtq94/Credit-Score-Prediction-Identify-Potential-Defaulters){:target="_blank"}

-**`Big Data Analytics and Scalable Solutions:`** Project 7: <!--[Description of a project involving big data analytics techniques and scalable solutions, demonstrating proficiency in handling large datasets]-->
+**`Big Data Analytics and Scalable Solutions:`** Project 1: <!--[hadahoop, apacha spark, traffic recognition][Description of a project involving big data analytics techniques and scalable solutions, demonstrating proficiency in handling large datasets]-->

 **`Data Visualization and Storytelling:`**
-Project 8: <!--[Dashboards][Brief description of a project emphasizing data visualization techniques to communicate insights effectively]-->
+Project 2: <!--[Dashboards][Brief description of a project emphasizing data visualization techniques to communicate insights effectively]-->

 **`Anomaly Detection and Outlier Analysis:`**
-Project 9: <!--[Description of a project focused on anomaly detection, showcasing techniques used to identify outliers and unusual patterns]-->
+Project 3: <!--[Description of a project focused on anomaly detection, showcasing techniques used to identify outliers and unusual patterns]-->

 **`Model Deployment and Productionization:`**
-Project 10: <!--[Flask,docker, cloud][Brief description of a project involving the deployment of machine learning models into production environments]-->
+Project 4: <!--[Flask,docker, cloud][Brief description of a project involving the deployment of machine learning models into production environments]-->

 ## 📈 Continuous Learning and Growth:
 My GitHub portfolio reflects not only my past achievements but also my commitment to continuous learning and growth.
 I am dedicated to staying updated on the latest advancements in data science, exploring new technologies, and contributing to open-source projects to drive innovation across multiple sectors.